ai2cm/dsl_workshop/README.md

-# gt4py_workshop
+# Workshop on Domain-Specific Languages for Performance-Portable Weather and Climate Models

-Material of the DSL Workshop held together with NOAA in 2020
+Material of the workshop held together with NOAA in 2020